-Long, warm summer days are almost upon us, meaning it’s time to talk about everyone’s favorite summer treat: ice cream!
+Long, warm summer days are upon us, meaning it’s time to talk about everyone’s favorite summer treat: ice cream!

 While ice cream shops in Cleveland aren’t quite as prolific as craft breweries and independent coffee shops, there are still a lot of cool spots to grab a sweet treat in the city.